 - You can choose a white one such as Montana Blanca,

-- or opt to clim to the top of a round one for great views at Los Rodeos.
+- or climb to the top of another one for great views at Los Rodeos

 - In North Lanzarote, you will find a famous old extinct volcano.
 The one that created a long lava tube that goes underwater.
 It is called La Corona and reaches 609meters.

-- While at the South End, Montana Roja offers views all the way to Fuerteventura...
+- While at the South End, off the beaten track, Montana Roja, offers views all the way to Fuerteventura...

 - And many many more...

-- Tours and Walks can lead you to visit some of those if you don't want to rent a car.
+- Tours and Walks can lead you to visit some of those if you don't want to rent a car (see my tips).
 See in further sections of this article

 All my favorite volcanoes and their walks are included in my eBook: